 The development of the Maryland Heights area was further facilitated by large roadway construction projects in the 1950’s and 1960’s.
 Improvements to major transportation arterials, such as Lindbergh Boulevard, Midland Avenue, and Dorsett Road were completed during this time.
 Construction of Interstate 70 and Interstate 270 began under the Federal Interstate Highway Act passed by Congress in 1956.

-The city now employs more than 180 people, has started an extensive infrastructure rebuilding program, and supports a healthy parks and recreation system.
+The City of Maryland Heights now employs more than 180 people, has started an extensive infrastructure rebuilding program, and supports a healthy parks and recreation system.
+Additionally, Maryland Heights is home to dozens of businesses, some with their worldwide headquarters.
+The city and region continue to see growth.